bdelv/shared-vpc-example-cft/README.md

 # Description

-It is a stripped dowm example that tries to provision on GCP:
+Minimal example that tries to provision on GCP:
 - a host project
 - s shared VPC
 - a service project